Reflections following the Gartner Supply Chain Executive Conference in London

 The matter of resources

 We often hear from supply chain executives that inadequate tools (often with a high price tag), and a lack of human expertise hinder their efforts to adopt advanced analytics.
+Finding the right analytics solution for supply chain teams is difficult.
 This was no different at the recent Gartner conference.
 Supply chain leaders are under pressure to embed analytics for timely and fact-driven decisions, and they need to support digital transformation, but they often have to compete for data science talent.

 Gartner recently published a report which offers best practices to deal with the issue of talent scarcity.
 The report, titled “Successfully Adopt Advanced Supply Chain Analytics with Limited Data Scientist Resources,” helps you uncover: